I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

 There is a YouTube channel that distributes aerial footage of the Seto Inland Sea similar to my channel, but the operator of that channel is exactly copying the composition of the videos I shoot

-I don't feel comfortable imitating my composition, shooting style, or even the music I use.
-However, I that the years I've loved the scenery of the Seto Inland Sea and the time I've spent facing it are things that no one can imitate .
-The track record above speaks for itself...
+It doesn't feel good when people copy my composition, shooting style, and even the music I use.
+However,that the number of years I've loved the scenery of the Seto Inland Sea and the time I've dedicated to it are something no one can imitate.
+My achievements mentioned above should speak for themselves...

 To all program producers around the world